SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 so.client: online
 ---

-# Set up Office365 Cloud Office document Integration
+# Set up Microsoft 365 Cloud Office document Integration

 This article will help you set up the Microsoft 365 part of the integration between Microsoft 365 and SuperOffice CRM Online.

-Setting up Office365 SharePoint Integration has 2 parts:
+Setting up Microsoft 365 SharePoint Integration has 2 parts:

 * How to setup Microsoft 365 to integrate into CRM Online:
   * Check if your SuperOffice CRM Online tenant is ready (pre-requisite step)
-  * Configure the integration in your Office365 SharePoint (steps 1 - 3)
+  * Configure the integration in your Microsoft 365 SharePoint (steps 1 - 3)
   * Enable the integration for your CRM Online site (step 4)
 * Configure your templates in SuperOffice Admin (in [this article][1])

-If you would like to get assistance configuring the integration, sign up for [Microsoft Office 365 Integration in the SuperOffice App Store][2]
+If you would like to get assistance configuring the integration, sign up for [Microsoft 365 Integration in the SuperOffice App Store][2]

 ## Before you begin